dvalters/dvalters.github.io/b_about.md

 ---

-### LSDTopoTools coding blog.
+### dvalts' blog

-Random thoughts and code snippets in c++ and python.
+Random thoughts about code and sometimes other things

 This website is based on the [Freshmen21 theme](https://http://jekyllthemes.org/themes/freshman21/) by [Lijia Yu](http://yulijia.net/).

-#### Image in the homepage is a drainage capture site near Sorbas, Spain, analysed with our software.